khwahish1509/nanobrowserq1.0/README.md

 - **100% Free** - No subscription fees or hidden costs.
 Just install and use your own API keys, and you only pay what you use with your own API keys.
 - **Privacy-Focused** - Everything runs in your local browser.
 Your credentials stay with you, never shared with any cloud service.
-- **Gemini Nano Integration** - Built-in support for Google's powerful Gemini Nano model, optimized for efficient web automation.
+- **Flexible LLM Options** - Connect to your preferred LLM providers with the freedom to choose different models for different agents.
 - **Fully Open Source** - Complete transparency in how your browser is automated.
 No black boxes or hidden processes.

-> **Note:** Nanobrowser exclusively uses the Gemini Nano model, ensuring consistent and efficient performance for all web automation tasks.
+> **Note:** We currently support OpenAI, Anthropic, Gemini, Ollama, Groq, Cerebras, Llama and custom OpenAI-Compatible providers, more providers will be supported.

 ## 📊 Key Features